Bring Your Own Token

 About

-• Processor Tokens Only — You provide a token from a supported connector (e.g. a Plaid processor token) alongside each email.
-Users then enroll by supplying their email and personal information in Bloom+.
-The processor token is used to automatically link the user's bank account.
+• Processor Tokens Only — A processor token is provided from a supported connector (e.g. a Plaid processor token) alongside each email.
+Users enroll by entering their email and personal information in Bloom+.
+The processor token is used to automatically link their bank account.

-• Invite Tokens - You provide a token from a supported connector (e.g. a Plaid processor token) alongside each email.
-Bloom generates a short code (like ABCD-EFGH-IJKL) for each token.
+• Invite Tokens — A processor token is provided from a supported connector (e.g. a Plaid processor token) alongside each email.
+Bloom generates a short code (like ABCD-EFGH-IJKL) for each entry.
 You send the code to users.
-Users then enroll by supplying their email, token, and personal information in Bloom+.
-The processor token is used to automatically link the user's bank account.
+Users enroll by entering their email, invite code, and personal information in Bloom+.
+The processor token is used to automatically link their bank account.

-2. Call the Bloom API's HTTP endpoint to generate invite tokens.
-You create invite tokens in batches (up to 100 at a time) using this endpoint.
+3. Call the Bloom API's endpoint to register your users.
+You create invite tokens in batches (up to 500 at a time) using this endpoint.

-3. Inform your users of their ability to register, either with invite code or without.
+4. Inform your users of their ability to register, either with an invite code or without.

 You need two things before you can use this endpoint:

-This is a UUID that identifies your organization, in UUID format.
+This is a UUID that identifies your organization.
 For example:

 a1b2c3d4-e5f6-7890-abcd-ef1234567890